giovanniboscu/continuous-section-field/docs/aes/stacked_rectangular/readme2.md

 * the relative error for (A), (I_x), and (I_y);
 * the absolute error for (C_y).

-The complete report table is shown con comparison table [comparison](https://github.com/giovanniboscu/continuous-section-field/blob/main/docs/aes/stacked_rectangular/verification.md)
+The complete report table is shown in the dedicated [comparison](https://github.com/giovanniboscu/continuous-section-field/blob/main/docs/aes/stacked_rectangular/verification.md).

 ---